 There were few on-field highlights for the team during the decade.
 Bobby Valentine made his mangerial debut for the Rangers in 1985.
 The club had some star players also during this time including Pete O'Brien, Buddy Bell, Gary Ward, Larry Parrish, Charlie Hough, Bobby Witt, Frank Tanana, Dave Schmidt, Mitch Williams and Rick Honeycutt.

 The club made some positive moves before the 1989 season though.
 From December 5 to December 7, the team made three big moves that would help it compete in the future.
-First, on the 5th, they traded Williams, Curtis Wilkerson, Paul Kilgus, Steve Wilson, Luis Benitez and Pablo Delgado to the Chicago Cubs for Rafael Palmeiro, Jamie Moyer and Drew Hall.
+First, on the 5th, they traded Williams, Curtis Wilkerson, Paul Kilgus, Steve Wilson and two minor leaguers to the Chicago Cubs for Rafael Palmeiro, Jamie Moyer and Drew Hall.
 The next day, they traded O'Brien, Jerry Browne and Oddibe McDowell to the Cleveland Indians for Julio Franco.
 Finally, on the 7th they signed future Hall of Famer Nolan Ryan as a free agent.
-These moves combined with the team's young talent in Ruben Sierra, Jeff Russell, Kevin Brown and Kenny Rogers seemed to bode well for the nineties.
+These moves combined with the team's young talent in Ruben Sierra, Jeff Russell, Kevin Brown and Kenny Rogers seemed to bode well for the 1990s.

 During their playoff years, the club acquired a number of stars to help the reach the postseason.
 1996 World Series MVP John Wetteland was signed just weeks after winning the series.
 Aaron Sele, Mike Morgan and Esteban Loaiza were all brought in to contribute to the starting rotation, with varying degrees of success.
 Darryl Hamilton, Tom Goodwin, Kevin Elster, Fernando Tatis and a returning Rafael Palmeiro helped keep the offensive juggernaut running.